Laboratory 1: Digital Input/Output (GPIO)

 Warning

 Do not forget to turn the car on to test!
-The motors will not work without the car being turned on; however, all other components work regardless.
+The motors will not work without the car being turned on; however, all other components work regardless of the car being on or off.

 Please remember to turn off the car when you are done with it!